Presbyopia Treatment

 EuroEyes Hong Kong

 Founded in Hamburg in 1993 by Dr. Jørn Slot Jørgensen, EuroEyes is a global ophthalmology group with over 30 years of experience in personalized eye care.
-It operates centers across Europe and Asia, including in Copenhagen, London, Frankfurt, Beijing, Shanghai, Shenzhen, and Hong Kong.
+It operates 53 eye centers across Europe and Asia, including in Germany, U.K., Denmark, Switzerland, Netherlands and China.

 EuroEyes Hong Kong provides a range of services such as myopia and presbyopia correction, cataract surgery, diagnosis and treatment of common eye diseases, fundus examinations, and refractive error management.